WordPress/gutenberg/packages/editor/src/components/url-input/README.md

 # `URLInput`

-Renders the URL input normally wrapped by `URLInputButton`.
+Renders the URL input field used by the `URLInputButton` component.
+It can be used directly to display the input field in different ways such as in a `Popover` or inline.

 ## Properties